Nonverbal autism

-Nonverbal autism is a subset of autism where the person does not learn how to speak.
+Nonverbal autism, also called nonspeaking autism, is a subset of autism spectrum disorder (ASD) where the person does not learn how to speak.

-It is estimated that 25% to 50% of children diagnosed with autism spectrum disorder (ASD) never develop spoken language beyond a few words or utterances.

 Background

-Despite the growing field of research on ASD, there is not much information available pertaining to people with autism who never develop oral language; that, in fact, nonspeaking autistic individuals are considered to be underrepresented in all of autism research.
-Because of the limited research on nonspeaking autism, there are not many validated measurements appropriate for this population.
-For example, while they may be appropriate for younger children, they lack the validity for school children and have continued to be a roadblock for nonspeaking autism research.
-Often in autism research, nonspeaking autistic individuals are subgrouped with Low-functioning autism (LFA), severe or level 3 autism, categorized by learning to make one sound or having minimal oral language.

-Most of the existing body of research in nonspeaking autism focuses on early interventions that predict successful language outcomes.
-Research suggests that acquiring language before age five is a good indicator of positive child development, and the likelihood of acquiring functional language in the future past this age is minimal, that early language development is crucial to educational achievement, employment, independence during adulthood, and social relationships.
+Early intervention in nonspeaking autism emphasizes the critical role of language acquisition before the age of five in predicting positive developmental outcomes; acquiring language before age five is a good indicator of positive child development, that early language development is crucial to educational achievement, employment, independence during adulthood, and social relationships.
+The likelihood of acquiring functional language in the future past this age is minimal.

-The most obvious signs of autism, such as atypical social and language development, and restricted or repetitive behaviors and interests, often present themselves between the ages of two and three, and most children with ASD can be diagnosed in early childhood as a result.
-Other disorders such as epilepsy, ADHD, gastrointestinal problems, sleep disorders, depression and anxiety also often accompany ASD.
+The biological basis of autism is unknown.
+However, the most obvious signs of autism, such as atypical social and language development, and restricted or repetitive behaviors and interests, often present themselves between the ages of two and three, and most children with ASD can be diagnosed in early childhood as a result.
+Other disorders such as epilepsy, ADHD, gastrointestinal problems, sleep disorders, depression and anxiety often accompany ASD.

 Early predictors

 The causes of nonspeaking autism are unknown.
 However, there appears to be a relationship between joint attention and verbal communication.
 Joint attention occurs between two individuals when one draws the other's attention to an object through gesturing (i.e. eye gazing, pointing).
-The ability to achieve joint attention at an early age plays a significant role in language development, and studies indicate severe lapses in joint attention in children with autism.
-In one study, researchers suggest that a displayed pattern of delays, absences, or a general impaired response to stimuli (hyporesponsiveness) and a fascination with intense or repetitive stimulation (sensory seeking) is more likely in nonspeaking children with autism, suggesting that both hyporesponsiveness and sensory seeking is related to poor communication outcomes in children with ASD.
+The ability to achieve joint attention at an early age plays a significant role in language development, and studies indicate severe lapses in joint attention in autistic children.
+Research findings indicate that young children diagnosed with autism exhibit challenges in both initiating and responding to joint attention.
+Notably, while the difficulties in responding to joint attention may improve with development, it has been observed that autistic children who have higher IQs and lower mental ages may display distinct joint attention deficits.
+These deficits in joint attention are observed consistently across various age groups, spanning from infancy to adolescence within the autism spectrum.
+Moreover, there is a concurrent relationship between joint attention skills and language development, with joint attention abilities serving as predictors for long-term gains in expressive language among individuals with autism.
+In one study, researchers suggest that a displayed pattern of delays, absences, or a general impaired response to stimuli (hyporesponsiveness) and a fascination with intense or repetitive stimulation (sensory seeking) is more likely in nonspeaking autistic children, suggesting that both hyporesponsiveness and sensory seeking is related to poor communication outcomes in children with ASD.